 The desert is an extreme environment.
 Carry enough water, one gallon per person per day, and drink it.
 Water is available at Visitor Information Center, Diablo East, and Governors Landing.
 Do not drink untreated water.

-Heat exhaustion occurs when the body loses more fluid than (is taken in).
-Signs of heat exhaustion include nausea, vomiting, fatigue, headaches, pale appearance, stomach cramps, and cool clammy skin.
+Heat exhaustion occurs when the body loses more fluid than is taken in.
+Signs of heat exhaustion include nausea, vomiting, fatigue, headaches, pale appearance, stomach cramps, and cool and clammy skin.
 If a member of your party begins to experience any of these symptoms, stop your activity immediately.
-Find a cool, shady area and have the victim rest with their feet up to distribute fluids throughout the body.
-It is important to drink fluids, but it is also important to eat.
-While suffering from heat exhaustion, drinking fluids without eating can lead to a potentially dangerous condition of low blood salt.
-If heat exhaustion symptoms persist for more than two hours, seek medical help.
+In most cases, you can treat heat exhaustion yourself by doing the following:

 Heat stroke is an advanced stage of heat exhaustion.
 It is the body's inability to cool itself.
 Symptoms include confusion, disorientation, behavioral changes, and seizures.
 If you believe that a member of your party is suffering from heat stroke, it is imperative to cool them using any available means and obtain immediate medical assistance.

-Every year, whitetail deer and other wildlife are killed by vehicles on the roads surrounding Amistad.
+Every year, whitetail deer and other wildlife are killed by vehicles on the roads surrounding Amistad, so please drive with caution, especially from sunset to sunrise.
 Wear safety belts and use child safety seats.

 Hiking is one of the many recreational activities that is available at Amistad National Recreational Area.
 There are several designated hiking trails throughout the park.
 Remember a well-planned hike is a safe hike.